makararena/Polish-IT-Jobs-Aggregator/README.md

      ```
      00 5 * * * /path/to/your/main.sh >> /path/to/your/logs.log 2>&1
      ```
-   - For Windows:
-     Use Task Scheduler:
-     1. Open Task Scheduler
-     2. Create a new task
-     3. Set the trigger to run daily at 5:00 AM
-     4. Set the action to start a program: `C:\Windows\System32\cmd.exe`
-     5. Add arguments: `/c C:\path\to\your\main.bat >> C:\path\to\your\logs.log 2>&1`

-Remember to replace `/path/to/your/` or `C:\path\to\your\` with the actual path to your script and log file.

-This setup will allow you to run the Work-Analysis project on macOS, Windows, and Linux systems, with automated daily execution.
+This setup will allow you to run the Work-Analysis project on macOS, and Linux systems, with automated daily execution.